DegreeCalc

 Source: Federal Reserve Bank of San Francisco, 2024

-unemployment rate for bachelor's degree holders (vs. 4.0% for HS grads)
+unemployment rate for bachelor's degree holders (vs. 4.2% for high school graduates)

 10 years